devonartis/aws-security-workshops/docs/workshops/detection-ml/index.md

 3. Click the **Test** button to run the function.
 You will need to create a test event to do this, but the event actually does not matter in this case, so just use the "Hello World" event template and give it a name "SEC405", then click **Create**.
 You then need to click the **Test** button once more.
 4. Examine the output, where you'll see the JSON for each GuardDuty finding being printed by the function `print_full_finding`.
 Look over the findings to see what information they contain.
 5. A function called `print_short_finding` is also defined to print out a shortened, one-line version of each GuardDuty finding.
 Replace the call to the function `print_full_finding` with `print_short_finding` (hint: Search for "TODO" around line 135.
 You will see multiple TODOs in the file, but only the first one applies here.).
 6. Click the **Save** button at the top of the screen to save your changes to the function, then click **Test** to run it again.
-Observe the new output, where you will now see a summarized verison of each finding being printed.
+Observe the new output, where you will now see a summarized version of each finding being printed.

 ## Exercise 2: IP-based anomaly detection in SageMaker